 Antiallergic drugs are given to reduce allergic reactions if the sinusitis is due to allergic reactions.

-Decongestants are available in tablets, liquids, or spray forms which are used to treat sinusitis but they should be used for a few days otherwise it may cause a more severe return of congestions.
+Decongestants are available in tablets, liquids, or spray forms which are used to treat sinusitis but they should be used for a few days otherwise it may cause a more severe return of congestion.

 - Avoid dry environment